Search for a rare disease

 FPLD2 is caused by mutations in the LMNA gene (1q22) encoding the nuclear intermediate filaments A-type lamins.
 Typical forms of FPLD2 are mainly due to heterozygous substitutions at the 482nd codon of the gene (p.R482W/Q or L mutation).
-Other mutations can lead to atypical lipodystrophies, more frequently associated with other laminopathic phenotypes (muscular and/or cardiac dystrophies, accelerated aging).
+Other monoallelic or biallelic LMNA pathogenic variants are rarely found, and are more frequently associated with atypical forms of lipodystrophies, associated or not with other laminopathic phenotypes (muscular and/or cardiac dystrophies, accelerated aging).

 Diagnosis is made by clinical examination, analysis of fat distribution by imaging (MRI, CT-scan and whole-body dual-energy X-ray absorptiometry) and evaluation of metabolic status (hypertriglyceridemia, low levels of high density lipoprotein (HDL)-cholesterol in the blood, hyperinsulinemia, altered glucose tolerance, low circulating levels of leptin and adiponectin).
 Body mass index is usually normal.
-Liver enzyme levels should be measured and ultrasonography of liver should be performed.
+Liver enzyme levels should be measured and ultrasonography of liver should be performed, and with transient elastography if a fatty liver disease is suspected.
 Cardiovascular investigations are needed to search for rhythm and conduction disturbances, and early atherosclerosis.
 Molecular genetic testing confirms diagnosis.

-Differential diagnoses include other forms of FLPD as well as Cushing syndrome (see these terms), type 2 diabetes, metabolic syndrome and acquired lipodystrophy.
+Differential diagnoses include other forms of FPLD as well as Cushing syndrome, type 2 diabetes, metabolic syndrome and acquired lipodystrophy.

-Prenatal diagnosis is possible in families with a known disease causing mutation.
+Prenatal diagnosis could be discussed in families with a known disease causing mutation.

 Management and treatment

 Treatment consists of correcting metabolic abnormalities and managing complications.
 Monitoring diet (reduced intake of dietary fats and carbohydrates) and maintaining daily physical activity can improve the metabolic complications of lipodystrophy.
 Insulin sensitizers (mainly metformin) and lipid-lowering drugs (statins, or fibrates in case of major hypertriglyceridemia) can also be helpful.
 Diabetes may require other non-specific treatments, along with insulin.
-Treatment with metreleptin has resulted in regression of hepatic steatosis and an improvement in metabolic homeostasis, but is only approved in Japan and for the treatment of generalized forms of lipodystrophies in the US (and through compassionate programs in other countries).
+The orphan drug metreleptin is authorized under exceptional circumstances in Europe for the treatment of metabolic complications of partial forms of lipodystrophies, in adults and children above the age of 12 years, where standard treatments have failed.
+Further studies are required to investigate the benefits and risks of treatment.
 Regular cardiac monitoring is recommended.
 Ethinylestradiol should be avoided in women with FPLD2.
 Plastic surgery can help some patients.